areebarshad/ML-Driven-Sector-ETF-Prediction/plots/README.md

 # Plots Directory

-This folder contains plots generated from the ML-Driven-Sector-ETF-Prediction project model.
+This folder contains plots generated from the ML-Driven-Sector-ETF-Prediction model.
 The plots are mainly used for model evaluation, performance evaluation, and risk assessment across different sector ETFs.

 ## Folder Breakdown